jdougan/base-xrfb-chrome/README.txt

 env vars
 -------
 XRFBPASSWD
-	put this in an env file r/o owned by toot, so moone can see the password in ps XRFBRESX
+	put this in an env file r/o owned by root, so moone can see the password in ps XRFBRESX
 XRFBRESY
 XRFBDEPTH